“Momma, Get A Hammer – There’s A Fly On Poppa’s Head!”

 Jim didn’t go back to work that afternoon.
 He called in “sick”.
 For the next several hours, Jim and I discussed minor details of how he would set up his new business.
 For Jim, all of this was especially easy because his training and his job had provided him with an alliance of companies and individuals to assist him.

 I gave him a “blueprint” for getting started and that really was all he needed.
-Usually if someone focuses on an area that they are already familiar with, the “blueprint” is rather simple for them.
+Usually, if someone focuses on an area that they are already familiar with, the “blueprint” is rather simple for them.

 Jim successfully acquired the manufacturing rights to a number of specialty chemicals by using some of the techniques I shared with him that afternoon.
 It wasn’t necessary for Jim to invest money to get started.
 Before long, Jim was generating more income from his new business than from his job.
-With the techniques I had shared with Jim, he designed a lot of free time into his new business, so he could spend quality time with his family.
+With the techniques I had shared with Jim, he designed a lot of free time for his new business, so he could spend quality time with his family.
 Smart move!

 Jim was typical of most people I’ve assisted over the years.
-They have the talent and the knowledge to make good income for their bosses, but don’t always realize that these same skills will make money for them, once they understand the proper strategy.
+They have the talent and the knowledge to make good income for their bosses but don’t always realize that these same skills will make money for them, once they understand the proper strategy.
 But they do have to really want to be in their own business.
 Not everybody wants to be financially independent.
-If you sincerely want to be financially independent, in my opinion, the best way is to own and control proprietary properties like chemical formula, patents, copyrights, trademarks, and even real estate.
+If you sincerely want to be financially independent, in my opinion, the best way is to own and control proprietary properties like chemical formulas, patents, copyrights, trademarks, and even real estate.
 You just MUST be an owner, not an operator.

 After my meeting with Jim, we both flew home to our families.
 Only I took a plane.
 I believe Jim just floated home!

 This article was written by SDK Hunter Consulting Group